Expanding your connections

 Social networking online

 A large number of organisations now have a presence on social media platforms including LinkedIn, Instagram, Facebook and Twitter.
 If you don't have one already, creating a profile online can be a great place to make contacts and start building a network.
 Social media allows you to follow news and trends across relevant sectors, the information you see might help you spot networking opportunities and tap into the hidden job market.
 We've put together a guide to LinkedIn to get you started.

 Don’t forget that a large percentage of employers use social media to screen employees too.
 Make sure you think carefully about how you present yourself on social networking sites.
 Check to see what information is available about you online and make sure you're happy with what a potential employer can find.
 Visit TARGETJobs for advice on managing your online reputation.

 Student and university networks

 There are plenty of opportunities to meet and network with professionals or other students interested in your chosen field.

-- Student societies – the University of Portsmouth’s Students’ Union provides an A-Z of societies where you can meet like-minded people
+- Student societies – the University of Portsmouth’s Students’ Union provides a list of societies where you can meet like-minded people.

 - Recruitment fairs and employer events – our Careers and Employability Service organises employer events where you can meet recruiters and find out more about the opportunities available.